unteem/docker-training/exercises/compose/README.md

 ## Migrate to v2

-Migrate the version of compose from v1 to v2 (and add named volumes and isolated networks).
+Migrate the version of compose from v1 to v2 (with isolated networks).
 (Check [documentation](https://docs.docker.com/compose/compose-file/#/upgrading))

+Start it and make sure it is working locally.
+Try to access it from your peers.

+Optional:
 Make the data persistent for redis.
+(with named volume)
 (Check redis image's documentation on the hub)

-Start it and make sure it is working locally.
-Try to access it from your peers.

 ## Start to build the ci/cd pipeline